-We may never achieve or maintain profitability.
+We may not be able to maintain or increase profitability.

-Our ability to become profitable depends upon our ability to generate increasing levels of revenues from sales of our products and our product candidates.
+Our ability to remain profitable depends upon our ability to generate increasing levels of revenues from sales of our products, particularly Oxtellar XR and Trokendi XR, and our product candidates once approved by the FDA.
 2013 was the first year in which we generated revenue from our first commercial products, Oxtellar XR and Trokendi XR.
-Prior to the commercial launch of these products, our historical revenues have been generated through fees for development services and payment for the achievement of specified development, regulatory and sales milestones, as well as royalties, on product sales of Oracea, Sanctura XR and Intuniv licensed products and the sale or license of certain of our assets.
+Prior to the commercial launch of these products, our historical revenues have been generated through fees for development services and payment for the achievement of specified development, regulatory and sales milestones, as well as royalties on product sales of Orenitram, Oracea, Sanctura XR and Intuniv licensed products and the sale or license of certain of our assets.